cometbft/cometbft/docs/references/storage/README.md

  - **validator03**: New layout - pruning, no forced compaction
  - **validator01**: New layout - pruning and forced compaction

  Once the nodes synced up to the height in the blockstore, we ran a load of transactions against the network for ~6h.
-As the run was long, we alternated the nodes to which the load was sent to avoid potential polution of results by the handling of incoming transactions .
+As the run was long, we alternated the nodes to which the load was sent to avoid potential pollution of results by the handling of incoming transactions .

  *Block processing time*